 On the bottom there’s a shelf to hold supplies and in the lid, a thermometer.
 Two wheels make it easy to roll the Char-Broil inside or into the garage if you don’t want it to “live” on your limited outdoor area.
 The Bistro will produce minimal smoke to annoy the neighbors and has a grease pan that slides out to be easily cleaned in the kitchen.

 How to choose the best grill for you

-Most gas grills use liquid propane gas from a tank hooked up to the grill.
-If you have a tank in your backyard to fuel your kitchen range, you can have your grill connected to it, so you won’t ever run out of gas.
-There are also models available that can access the natural gas line to your home.
+Most gas grills will be hooked up to a tank of liquid propane gas.
+If you already use a tank to fuel your kitchen range, then that can also be connected to your grill, meaning you would never run out of gas!
+Some models can also be connected to the natural gas line in your home.

 Don’t be wowed by BTUs.
 While they tell you how much gas the grill uses, and in theory should tell you how powerful it is, more BTUs doesn’t necessarily mean higher heat or better cooking.